 And remember how I said these new slimline seats suck because they don’t provide enough padding?
 Well, I found the perfect solution for this problem and it’s an inflatable seat cushion.
 This self-inflating seat cushion is perfect for economy class seats and will give your rear-end a bit of relief from the hard seat.
 If you have sciatica issues or problems with leg numbness during flight, you really need to give this seat cushion a try.

 This next item is kind of a gimmick but if you’re like me, you always think airplane cabins are too hot (especially on Asian and European carriers).
 This was recommended to me by someone in the “I love sitting in first/business” Facebook group and after using it a couple of times, I never leave home without it now.
 It’s a simple USB micro-fan that plugs directly into the USB port of any IFE system.
 The USB fan is quiet and puts out just enough power to cool you down in a hot cabin.
 This was a life-saver for me on this flight.
-You can click on the image below for more info.

 And lastly, on flights that do not provide seat-back entertainment, or if I’m trying to get caught up on TV shows on my iPad, I’ll pack my Airhook with me.
 This handy device is a mount for any personal electronic device such as a cell phone or tablet.
 It attaches to the back of any seat-back tray table and moves your personal electronic device up from the tray table to a higher viewing platform.
 This helps reduce neck strain and makes watching shows on your device more comfortable because you’re viewing from a more “eye level” position.
 It also comes with a beverage cup holder and an headphones hook.
-You can click on the image below for more information.

 So these are the four items I always pack in my carry-on bag to make my flights more comfortable and enjoyable.
 Do you have any travel gadgets that you always fly with?
 If so, please share them with me in the comments section below.
 Thanks for reading!